 The “Offset” field for each partition is empty.
 The gen_esp32part.py tool fills in each blank offset, starting after the partition table and making sure each partition is aligned correctly.

 Name field can be any meaningful name.
 It is not significant to the ESP32.
-Names longer than 16 characters will be truncated.
+The maximum length of names is 16 bytes, including one null terminator.
+Names longer than the maximum length will be truncated.

 Partition type field can be specified as